Gifts for the Graduate

 Students only pass this milestone once so commemorating it with a meaningful keepsake is perfect for the occasion.

-Whether it’s something that has been passed down in the family or something purchased, students will love the sentiment behind the object.
+Whether it’s something that has been passed down in the family or something purchased, students will love the charm and thought behind the object.

 Do you have any great grad gift suggestions?
 If so, we’d love for you to share!